jac459/metadriver/README.md

 #### https://www.youtube.com/watch?v=LN6M7-U_0Bk&t=12s

-This readme apply to metadriver Version 0.8.13 => Alpha release for advanced users.
+This readme apply to metadriver Version 0.8-Alpha-1 (build 13) release for advanced users.

 #### Latest update

-Version 0.8.13 is basically a consolidation of v0.
-8.1 with:
+Version 0.8.13 is basically a consolidation of v0.8.1 with:
 ##### Features
 - Enhanced support of HTTP-REST (incl.
 PUT)
 - Extended jsonpath support (new framework and multithreaded execution)